 Over the past several years, we have made wage investments for our U.S. hourly associates, and the average total compensation and benefits for hourly associates, including increases for more that 565,000 store associates in September 2021.
 The average total compensation and benefits for hourly U.S. associates exceeds $19, and our hourly associates received more than $2.8 billion in quarterly and special bonuses in 2020.

 While pay is important to our associates, they have told us it’s just one part of the equation.
-Based on associate input, we have added new benefits like paid time off, advanced job training, paid family leave of up to 16 weeks for our birth mothers, an adoption benefit that pays associates $5,000 per child to cover costs, and an education program that allows associates to earn a college degree for just $1 a day.
-That means Walmart will subsidize the cost of higher education through our program, beyond financial aid and an associate contribution equivalent to $1 per day.
+Based on associate input, we have added new benefits like paid time off, advanced job training, paid family leave of up to 16 weeks for our birth mothers, an adoption benefit that pays associates $5,000 per child to cover costs, and an education program that allows associates to earn a college degree for free

 As the world’s largest retailer, we understand the importance of workforce development.
 We are continually investing in our associates and encouraging them to advance their own careers.
-In fact, we’ve promoted nearly 214,000 people in the last 12 months to jobs of greater responsibility and higher pay.
-In addition, we’ve converted nearly 175,000 associates from part-time to full-time positions.
+In fact, in FY21, we promoted more than 300,000 people to jobs of greater responsibility and higher pay.
+In addition, we converted nearly 157,000 associates from part-time to full-time positions in FY20.

 These are a few of the reasons that associate retention has improved in a highly competitive job market.
-In fact, we've reduced our U.S. store associate turnover by 10 percent over the last year to the lowest level it has been in five years.
+In fact, turnover in our stores is down by 15 percent over the past five years.

 Simply put: We want to see our associates thrive.
 We mean it when we say our people make the difference.